-Moving furniture is a tough way to earn a living and generally the guys doing the work don’t make a fortune.
+Moving furniture is a tough way to earn a living and generally, the guys doing the work don’t make a fortune.
 The only job I know of that is more physically demanding is being a mason’s helper.
-If the crew is hard-working, friendly, pleasant and accommodating and you’ve got a house full of fine furniture that they take good care of then tipping is entirely appropriate; maybe even an obligation.
+If the crew is hard-working, friendly, pleasant, and accommodating and you’ve got a house full of fine furniture that they take good care of then tipping is entirely appropriate; maybe even an obligation.

 What If I Don’t Want To Tip my Mover?

 Tipping movers is just like compensating any other service worker.
 Not every mover deserves a tip.
-Based on the quality of the move, the temperament of the workers and how much of your stuff is intact at the end of the day, you can feel free to tip or not tip.
+Based on the quality of the move, the temperament of the workers, and how much of your stuff is intact at the end of the day, you can feel free to tip or not tip.

-If you have a team show up late, trample your shrubs in front of the house, scuff the walls, use profanity in front of your kids, break your TV because they were tossing things around, and take a dozen cigarette breaks, then you probably shouldn’t tip them.
+If you have a team show up late, trample your shrubs in front of the house, scuff the walls, use profanity in front of your kids, break your TV because they were tossing things around, and took a dozen cigarette breaks, then you probably shouldn’t tip them.